-- 1A.
-No bachelor degree gives the right to admission to the Master of Science (MSc) in Economics and Business Administration in People and Business Development, in Danish kandidatuddannelsen i erhvervsøkonomi i medarbejder- og forretningsudvikling. - (2) The following bachelor degrees give access to admission to this programme, see however subsections (4) and (6):
+1A.
+No bachelor degree gives the right to admission to the Master of Science (MSc) in Economics and Business Administration in Supply Chain Management, in Danish cand.merc. i erhvervsøkonomi i supply chain ledelse.

+(2) The following bachelor degrees give access to admission to this programme, see however subsections (4) and (6):